La llamada (musical): Film adaptation

 On 4 November, 2015, Javier Ambrossi and Javier Calvo announced the musical would be adapted into a film.
 The film was produced by Enrique López Lavigne, José Corbacho, and Kike Maíllo, through Apache Films and Sábado Películas.
-It stars Macarena García, Anna Castillo, Gracia Olayo, Belén Cuesta, and Richard Collins-Moore, and also includes appearances by Secun de la Rosa, Víctor Elías, and Esty Quesada.
+It stars Macarena García, Anna Castillo, Gracia Olayo, Belén Cuesta, and Richard Collins-Moore, all reprising their respective roles; and also includes appearances by Secun de la Rosa, Víctor Elías, and Esty Quesada.